Scarabaeus1031/NEXAH/ENGINE/nexah_kernel/README.md

 ### System-Oriented

-Focus on **system structure, regimes, and navigation**, rather than data pipelines.
+Focus on **system structure, regimes, and navigation**, rather than data pipelines or large simulation environments.

 ### Composable

-The kernel can be embedded into larger simulations, infrastructure models, or decision-support systems.
+The kernel can be embedded into larger simulations, infrastructure models, agent systems, or decision-support frameworks.

 ---